aromatt/xtemp/README.md

 # xtemp
-Like `xargs`, but for utilities that can process batches of items only if they are provided as files, e.g. `md5sum`.

-`xtemp` copies items from stdin to a pool of temporary files in batches, invoking the provided command for each batch.
+`xtemp` is a command-line utility that temporarily materializes stdin lines as files so that tools like `md5sum` can be used more efficiently in shell pipelines.

 ## Purpose
-Many Unix utilities operate naturally over streams of independent records (e.g.
-`sed`, `grep`).
-But some, like `wc` and `md5sum`, do not, even though they provide functionality that can still be useful in these contexts.
+Many Unix utilities operate naturally over streams of items (e.g. `sed`, `grep`).
+But some, like `md5sum`, do not, even though they provide functionality that can still be useful in these contexts.

-`xtemp` acts as an adapter for these tools, allowing them to be used more efficiently in pipelines.
+`xtemp` acts as an adapter, bridging the gap between stream processing and file-based tools that don't fit naturally into that paradigm.

 ## Usage
 ```